Psykotikism/Mutant_Tanks/README.md

 		// Maximum: 99999.0
 		"Meteor Damage"					"25.0"

+		// The Super Tank has 1 out of this many chances to nullify survivors' damage.
+		// Minimum: 1
+		// Maximum: 99999
+		"Nullify Chance"				"4"

+		// The Super Tank's nullifier effects last this long.
+		// Minimum: 0.1
+		// Maximum: 99999.0
+		"Nullify Duration"				"5.0"

+		// The Super Tank can nullify survivors' damage.
+		// 0: OFF
+		// 1: ON
+		"Nullify Claw-Rock"				"0"

 		// The Super Tank has 1 out of this many chances to start panic events.
 		// Minimum: 1
 		// Maximum: 99999